Xymoh/Rocket-o-Go/README.md

 - Add more levels
 - Add main menu and story mode
 - Add challenge mode
-- Add HighScore board
-- More type of enemies + Boss battles
+- Upgrade the game to be entirely low poly style of a game